 - Red, inflamed, and irritated skin

 I often see my cat twitch in her sleep when she has parasites as well.
-Even if your cat has scabs on its neck but no fleas, don’t rule parasitic infections out – if your cat is excellent at grooming you simply might not see any visible fleas on its coat.
+Even if your cat shows no sign of fleas, don’t rule out parasitic infections – if your cat is excellent at grooming, you might not see any visible fleas on its coat.

-I suggest contacting your vet who will be able to text for flea feces in your cat’s coat using a wet blotting paper technique or microscopical examination of their fur.
-This will confirm whether your cat does indeed have fleas that simply aren’t visible or whether their scabbing is due to another cause.
+I suggest contacting your vet, who will be able to check for flea feces in your cat’s coat.
+This will confirm whether your cat does indeed have fleas that aren’t visible or whether the small scabs on your cat are caused by something else.

 2. Skin Allergies

-If you have 100% ruled out external parasitic infections as the reasons for scabbing, the next most probable cause is skin allergies.
+If you have 100% ruled out external parasitic infections as the reasons for scabbing, skin allergies are the next most probable cause.
 This has many of the same symptoms.
-For example, allergies can be the reason why your cat keeps shaking its head but no mites are visible, or the reason for intense itchiness and scratching associated with fleas.
+For example, allergies can be why your cat keeps shaking its head, but no mites are visible or the reason for intense itchiness and scratching associated with fleas.

 Now, the allergies themselves don’t directly cause scabbing in cats.
 Instead, the allergies cause the skin to become irritated and inflamed.
-In response to this and to relieve the intense itchy feeling, cats will scratch their skin like crazy.
-This can result in the formation of small lesions which then scab over.
+Cats will scratch their skin like crazy in response to this and to relieve the intense itchy feeling.
+This can result in the formation of small lesions, which then scab over.

-There is a whole range of different environmental allergens that can cause miliary dermatitis in cats, including pollens, molds, and dust.
-Cats can even be allergic to another cat’s dander, to their cat litter, or other substances in your home.
+A whole range of different environmental allergens can cause miliary dermatitis in cats, including pollens, molds, and dust.
+Cats can even be allergic to another cat’s dander, their cat litter, or other substances in your home.

-Unfortunately, it is quite difficult to determine the precise cause of your cat’s skin allergies.
+Unfortunately, it is pretty challenging to determine the precise cause of your cat’s skin allergies.
 In fact, diagnosing a cat with some form of environmental allergies is usually only done after fleas and food allergies are ruled out.
-Going through the process of eliminating a specific allergen from your home and seeing if your cat’s symptoms improve can help pinpoint the exact cause as well.
+However, eliminating a specific allergen from your home and seeing if your cat’s symptoms improve can help pinpoint the exact cause.

 3. Food Allergies

-Food allergies can also lead to scabbing in cats.
-In most cases, it is the protein in their food that causes an allergic response.
+Food allergies can also lead to your cat being covered in scabs.
+In most cases, the protein in their food causes an allergic response.
 The most common food allergens in cats are beef, chicken, and fish.
 It results in itchy and sore skin that leads to scabbing.
-You will notice other skin symptoms too such as hair loss, inflamed skin, and over-grooming.
+You will notice other skin symptoms, too, such as hair loss, inflamed skin, and over-grooming.